Self-employed Payroll: How to Process Your Own Paycheck

 How to Process Self-employed Payroll in 6 Easy Steps

-The primary payroll concern for many entrepreneurs is how much to pay themselves.
-However, before determining how much business income to distribute to yourself, it’s a good idea to spend time contemplating how to structure your business, if you haven’t already.
+Before determining how much business income to distribute to yourself, it’s a good idea to spend time contemplating how to structure your business if you haven’t already.
 Your business structure—sole proprietorship, partnership, corporation—should form the basis of all payroll decisions you make regarding how to pay yourself.
-You could save thousands of dollars in taxes and avoid IRS audits if you set your business up correctly.
+You could save thousands of dollars in taxes and avoid audits from the Internal Revenue Service (IRS) if you set your business up correctly.

 And remember, if you’re running a sole proprietorship with no employees (and it’s not an S corporation), these steps will not apply to you—your income will flow directly to your personal income tax return, meaning you can use as much or as little of the profits for personal reasons as you’d like.
 Plus, you won’t need to file a separate tax return for your company or comply with business payroll laws.